 Importance of an Equitable Recovery

 Past economic recoveries have exacerbated inequities that perpetuate community harm.
-Faced with great pressure to get funds out the door quickly to struggling Oregonians, government agencies run the risk of overlooking those most in need if they do not think strategically about prioritization.
+Faced with great pressure to get funds out the door quickly to struggling Oregonians, government agencies risk overlooking those most in need if they do not think strategically about prioritization.
 Nationally, many programs are attempting to ensure an equitable recovery and are increasingly moving away from a “First come, first served” model, which can unintentionally leave out or delay assistance to renters most at risk of housing instability or homelessness and renters who face barriers in applying for assistance, such as limited internet access or language barriers.

 In Oregon, as one grantee of Federal Emergency Rental Assistance Program funds, Oregon Housing and Community Services (OHCS) has taken thoughtful steps to establish a system that prioritizes assistance to target resources to high-need households in delivery of the Oregon Emergency Rental Assistance Program (OERAP).
 OHCS uses four additional factors to the two above required by U.S. Department of Treasury (AMI and unemployment).
 These four additional factors include: (3) household size, (4) months behind on rent, (5) 2020 wildfire impact, and (6) whether the household lives within a census tract identified by the nationally recognized Urban Institute Rental Assistance Priority Index as a census tract with a high prevalence of low-income renters at risk of experiencing housing instability and homelessness due to COVID-19 impact.
 OHCS included these additional prioritization factors to emphasize an equitable approach and account for risk factors that are higher for certain groups in alignment with Fair Housing principles and practices.
 These include groups that have been historically and systematically excluded from housing and economic opportunities and face greater health and economic impacts from COVID-19.